AdaAvanesyan/CapstoneProject/README.md

 !wget -q -O - ipv4.icanhazip.com
 ! streamlit run app.py & npx localtunnel --port 8501
 ```
-- Create the app.py in your google colab environment
+- Create the app.py in your google colab environment (there are used private api keys for ngrok and openai usage)
 - Using the tunnel numbers provided by Streamlit go to the given UI